mitre-attack/attack-navigator/README.md

 Default layers from the web can also be set using a query string in the Navigator URL.
 Refer to the in-application help page section "Customizing the Navigator" for more details.

+## Enabling Banner in Navigator
+The `banner` setting in `nav-app/src/assets/config.json` by default is an empty string `"""` (and not visible), and can be set to whatever content you wish to display inside a banner at the top of the Navigator webpage.
+The banner supports HTML and hyperlinks in the content.

 ## Disabling Navigator Features
 The `features` array in `nav-app/src/assets/config.json` lists Navigator features you may want to disable.
 Setting the `enabled` field on a feature in the configuration file will hide all control elements related to that feature.